This article was last updated in June 2020

 The dental field in Australia is currently growing, with more career opportunities than ever before.
-It’s, therefore, a great time to start a career as a dental assistant and can be an extremely interesting and rewarding career path for the right person.
+It’s therefore a great time to start a career as a Dental Assistant, and it can be an extremely interesting and rewarding career path for the right person.

 What is a Dental Assistant?

 The role of a Dental Assistant is to prepare the treatment room ready for patients, as well as preparing patients for their dental examinations.
 Dental Assistants also help Dentists, Dental Practitioners, Hygienists and Therapists to provide both oral care and treatment.